mousrij/devops-bootcamp-14-python-automation/Notes.md

 <summary>Video: 5 - Health Check: EC2 Status Checks</summary>
 <br />

-Imagine you have provisioned hundreds of EC2 instances unsing Terraform.
+Imagine you have provisioned hundreds of EC2 instances using Terraform.
 You also configured autoscaling, so there are always instances being initialized, running, shutting down or terminated.
 We want to have an overview of the current state of all these instances and write a Python script that periodically checks the state of all instances.

 See [demo project #1](./demo-projects/1-ec2-status-check/)